frieda566/plant_watering_system/documentation.md

 Today, Frieda decided to further split the Python code into multiple Python files as the initial file: plant watering system had gotten a bit long.
 Other than that she finished editing the documentation video.

+### 12.03.2026
+Today, we finalized the design in plant_health.py which had initially caused problems because we initially used ttk.Combobox and couldn't match our discussed design anymore.
+Furthermore, we added the final file structure and a general "How it works" to our README.

 ## division of our work:
 Since this was a group project between two people, we divided the tasks between us.
 Because Paula would leave earlier in the semester, we decided from the beginning that we needed to start working early on the project.